zweifisch/pipe2eval/README.md

 press `V<space>` to evaluate current line, `vip<space>` to evaluate a paragraph

+to specify a diffrent filetype `:Pipe2eval redis`

-send a empty line to clear context
+evaluate a empty line will clear the context

 ### special commands for bash